Will I Need a Bone Graft for Dental Implants Stuart, FL

-If you are considering getting dental implants you are already on the road to restoring your smile.
+If you are considering getting dental implants, you are already on the road to restoring your smile.
 Since dental implants are surgically placed and inserted into the jawbone, one of the questions our Stuart patients ask is whether or not they will need a bone graft prior to the procedure.
-If you live in the 34994 area we encourage you to visit our dental office for an examination and x-rays so that we can answer this question based on your health.
+We encourage you to visit our dental office for an examination and X-rays so that we can answer this question based on your health.
 You can schedule an appointment by calling (772) 492-7045.
 In the meantime, here are some answers to frequently asked questions about the bone graft procedure.

 What is bone augmentation?

 Bone augmentation can be performed multiple ways but the purpose of the procedure is to augment or build bone so that your jawbone becomes denser and stronger.

 Why does the jawbone lose density in the first place?

 This is typically due to resorption.
 Within the first year of tooth loss you can lose up to 25 percent of your bone density in that particular area.
 It only continues from there.
 That is because teeth and roots provide stimulation to the jawbone and that stimulation is a signal to the brain that your jaw is serving its primary purpose.
 When teeth fall out, that stimulation is reduced or eliminated completely.
 As a result, the body begins to leach calcium from the jaw for use elsewhere.
 If you know that you are going to lose a tooth, do not hesitate to schedule an appointment since there are certain procedures that can prevent or limit the amount of resorption.

 Other reasons for a loss of bone density is periodontal (gum) disease, developmental defect, injury or decay and infections.
 Visiting the dentist on a regular basis for preventative care can help to reduce these risks.

 When is bone grafting necessary for dental implants?